 I am the Assistant Director of the Lester E. Fisher Center for the Study and Conservation of Apes at Lincoln Park Zoo, Chicago, USA.
 I oversee the design, coordination, and running of our in-house behavioral and cognitive research with our chimpanzees, gorillas and Japanese macaques.

-As a comparative psychologist I'm interested in how we, and our primate cousins, learn, innovate and make decisions.
-I am also passionate about understanding primate behavior so that we can provide the best possible care for them in captivity.
-Beyond academic research, working at a zoo enables me to be actively engaged in public understanding of science and to train the next generation of primatologists by promoting the professional development of our research assistants and interns.
+As a comparative psychologist I'm interested in how we, and our primate cousins, innovate and learn.
+I am dedicated to applying what I learn about animal cognition and behavior to enhance captive animal welfare.
+Additionally, being a scientist at a zoo enables me to be actively engaged in public understanding of science and to train the next generation of primatologists by promoting the professional development of our research assistants and interns.

 lydiahopper @ gmail.com